ericclemmons/de-pagify/README.md

 ### Options

-Where _linkSelector_ matches the "Next Page" link and _options_ can override any of the following:
+Where _link_ matches the "Next Page" link and _options_ can override any of the following:

 * __container__: (_defaults to `body`_) Where content is appended and where